doctorjane/advance/README.md

 step data and ensures that the step is re-processed when the problem is resolved.

+Your project utilizing Advance contains a primary ruby script that imports Advance and includes your data transformation steps, which we will call "your Advance script."
+Each step describes a command to be run on your data.
+These commands can be one of the prepackaged Advance scripts, unix commands (like split, cut, etc), or scripts/commands that you create in whatever language is convenient for you.
+Advance invokes these scripts one by one much like you would at the command line.
+Advance logs the exact command that is invoked so that you can run it yourself to check the output manually and to debug failures.

-Advance scripts are easy to understand.
-They are ruby scripts, composed of a series of function calls that invoke your scripts or commands to transform your data.
-Each step is composed of a step processing type function, followed by a slug for the step, followed by the command or script.
+Advance steps are composed of a step processing type function, followed by a slug for the step, followed by the command or script.
 For example:

 ```ruby
 single :unzip_7z_raw_data_file, "7z x {previous_file}"